OfficeDev/office-scripts-docs/docs/overview/script-storage.md

 # [For personal/family](#tab/home)

-Office Scripts are deleted permanently when when removed in Excel.
+Office Scripts are deleted permanently when removed in Excel.
 This behavior will change before the feature leaves the preview phase.

 ---